iDarina/GitGroupProjectSep17/README.md

 - Once you click this button, you are now able to review the changes.
 - In this screen, there is a green button that says `Review Changes` with a **drop-down menu**.
 - Here is where you will choose if you need to leave comments for adjustments, or approve the changes.
-- You will then click `Submit Review`.
+- When finished, you will then click `Submit Review`.

 ![reviewchangesgithub](https://github.com/user-attachments/assets/63237e8a-f60f-46f8-86a5-b49d58de19c4)